Table of Contents

 5.2.5 Product Filter

 Multiple products are available based on the vendor, sensor, and the processing applied to the data (Figure 10).
 If the user wishes to search for data from only a subset of available products, click the “View edit options” (Pencil icon) to view and select from the pop up window of products.
 Click “Apply” to refresh results.
 All available products are selected by default.

 5.3 Scene Results

-Clicking on a returned item will display all assets contained within that item (Figure 11).
-For each assets, its specific name, file type, file size, and area are also shown.
+Clicking on a returned item will display all assets contained within that item (Figure 12).
+For each asset, its specific name, file type, file size, and area are also shown.